domedcourt/domedcourt/README.md

 * probably playing genshin when on
 * 🇵🇭
 * its so hard to sit in the hoyo area omg its always packed full i cannot stress you enough bro
+* i dont know how to use github someone come help me i wanna add pictures